victorybiz/laravel-simple-select/README.md

 window.createPopper = createPopper;
 ```
-If you’re not using a compiled JavaScript, don’t forget to include CDN versions of the JavaScript Dependencies before it.
+If you’re using the compiled JavaScript, don’t forget to include CDN versions of the JavaScript Dependencies before it.

 <a name="usage"></a>